On this Day in History ... 09 April

 After 09 Apr 1789.
 St Oswald's Church, Ashbourne [Map].
 Monument to Phoebe Hollins Lady Boothby and Brooke Boothby 5th Baronet (deceased) sculpted by Josuah Evans.

 On 09 Apr 1798 Mary Hase died.
-Memorial in Church of St Peter and St Paul Salle [Map].
+Memorial in Church of St Peter and St Paul, Salle [Map].

-Mary Hase: She was born to Edward Hase of Salle and Virtue Repps.
-Thomas Browne Evans and she were married.
+Mary Hase: Thomas Browne Evans and she were married. she was born to Edward Hase of Salle and Virtue Repps.

 After 09 Apr 1847.
 St Mary's Church, Buckden [Map].
 Monument to Louisa Linton nee Wingfield wife of Colonel Linton who fought at Waterloo.